ised-isde-canada/apican/README.md

 - Jira (Atlassian) for support requests
 - keyCloak for authentication
 - 3Scale for tenant management
+- The canada API store, hosted on a drupal platform

 It provides various tools to api store administrators within and outside ISED that facilitate the management of the Canada API store with respect to its various components, including: